appcove/egui.info/index.md

----
-title: "egui.info: Unofficial notes about the excellent egui library"
+# Unofficial notes about the excellent egui library
----

 What is **egui**?